kenatiod/MUT/Understanding Machine Understanding.md

 Meet Alice, a top computational linguist with a philosophical bent.
 Her eyes sparkle with curiosity as she pores over the latest neural network architectures, always questioning the deeper implications for cognition and meaning.

+{ Insert Fig. 1.1 -- portrait of Alice }

 And Bob, the young cognitive scientist and engineer - his mind a careful balance of technical rigor and creative vision as he architects the next breakthrough in artificial general intelligence.

+{ Insert Fig. 1.2 -- portrait of Bob }

 Together, this dynamic duo has been tasked with an ambitious endeavor: developing Claude, a conversational AI assistant that can engage in natural dialogue with a level of understanding and reasoning that approaches human-level cognition.